 We recommend using the two grids which include two "front flank" spots, rather than the "(rear) flank" spots.
 This will typically result in mostly front attacks, a couple shieldless attacks, and a couple rear attacks.
 At least, for medium-size-creature vs. medium-size-creature combat.
 Extrapolate for size differences.
+Aim for a "slot" ratio of 3:2:3 front:flank:rear.
 If you use rear flank spots instead of front flank spots, the defender will get hit much more, since rear flank attacks don't allow shields or DEX.